By Ryan Spencer, Senior Environmental Scientist

-Minnesota Department of Employment and Economic Development (DEED) Contamination Cleanup and Redevelopment Grants – Applications Due November 1, 2019
+Minnesota Department of Employment and Economic Development (DEED) Contamination Cleanup and Redevelopment Grants – Applications Due May 1 and November 1 each year.

 These grants are available to both public and private redevelopment sites and can be used for environmental investigation and/or cleanup.
 Applications are eligible if known or suspected soil or groundwater contamination is present.
 Key scoring criterion include; creating and retaining jobs and affordable housing.

 Additional information regarding DEED funding can be found at: https://mn.gov/deed/government/financial-assistance/cleanup/contamination.jsp

 Metropolitan Council Tax Base Revitalization Account (TBRA) – Applications Due November 1 each year.

 TBRA provides $5 million annually to investigate and clean up brownfields for public and private redevelopment sites.
 The funding is limited to sites located within the 7-county Twin Cities metro region and key scoring criteria include; increasing tax base, preserving livable wage jobs, and producing affordable housing.

 Additional information regarding TBRA funding can be found at: https://metrocouncil.org/Communities/Services/Livable-Communities-Grants/Tax-Base-Revitalization-Account-(TBRA).aspx